Overview

 Most home and tenant insurance policies provide coverage for evacuation costs.
 Contact your insurance provider for more information.

-Overland flooding occurs when water flows enters buildings through windows and doors or seeps in through cracks in the basement.
-Overland flood insurance products are increasingly available, but are not yet considered to be readily and reasonably available to all Albertans.
+Overland flooding occurs when water enters buildings through windows and doors or seeps in through cracks in the basement.
+Overland flood insurance products are increasingly available, but are not yet considered to be adequate and available to all Albertans.

 Overland flooding commonly occurs:

-The amount you pay for coverage will depend on where you live and premiums will vary by insurance provider and policy.
-If overland flood insurance is not readily and reasonably available to you, you may qualify for assistance through the DRP.
+The amount you pay for coverage will depend on where you live, and premiums will vary by insurance provider and policy.
+If overland flood insurance is not adequate and not available to you, you may qualify for assistance through the HARP.

 Three reasons why you should prepare your home and property from flooding